-Software Is Everywhere, But It's Not Always an Upgrade
+After Boeing Crashes, New Attention On The Potential Flaws Of Software

 "There are other features of the airplane that we were unaware of," Fisher says, "[but] whether they really applied to the control systems is another matter.
 If you aren't taught how the controls work, then you really don't stand much of a chance."

-Columbia Law School professor Eben Moglen, who has long championed transparency in software, says the real lesson to take from the 737 Max is the necessity for autonomous software systems to "explain themselves" to the people using them.
+Columbia Law School Professor Eben Moglen, who has long championed transparency in software, says the real lesson to take from the 737 Max is the necessity for autonomous software systems to "explain themselves" to the people using them.

 He says software has allowed manufacturers to cut corners and costs on things like camera phones — say, using image-enhancement software to compensate for inferior lenses.
 "Every smartphone manufacturer I've ever dealt with regards the color-enhancement part of its camera software as among its most valuable trade secrets," Moglen says.